Wedding Day Checklist: Everything You Need on the Big Day

 Should you do a first look?

 Practical advantages: More time for portraits, less time pressure after the ceremony, couple gets a private moment.
 Traditional argument: The "walking down the aisle" surprise.
-There's no wrong answer.
-Most photographers recommend a first look for timeline reasons.

 How many hours should a wedding reception last?